Localized deformation for initial data sets with the dominant energy condition: Preliminaries

 \subsection{Kernel of the adjoint operators}

-We include regularity results for any kernel element $(f,X)$ in $H^2_{\mathrm{loc}}(U)\times H^1_{\mathrm{loc}}(U)$, from which we can obtain higher order regularity depending on the smoothness of the initial data sets.
+We include regularity results for any kernel element $(f,X)\in H^2_{\mathrm{loc}}(U)\times H^1_{\mathrm{loc}}(U)$ where $U\subset M$ is an open subset, from which we can obtain higher order regularity depending on the smoothness of the initial data sets.
 The analysis is similar to the scalar curvature operator in \cite[Section 2.2]{Corvino:2000}.